 Snooze, an A.M.
 Eatery in Downtown Denver

 Next time you’re at brunch, skip the black coffee and go straight for Snooze’s signature hot chocolate, made with milk from a local dairy and finished with cinnamon, homemade whipped cream and chocolate sauce.
 And keep an eye out for seasonal creations like the Spiked Candy Cane Cocoa made with tequila, coffee liqueur, peppermint schnapps, mocha crumble and crushed candy cane.
-Snooze has multiple locations across the metro area, including two in Downtown Denver: one near Coors Field in the Ballpark neighborhood and one in Denver Union Station.
+Snooze has multiple locations across the metro area, including two in downtown Denver: one near Coors Field in the Ballpark neighborhood and one in Denver Union Station

 Avanti Food & Beverage in Lower Highland